tdietert/diml/README.md

 ## diML Compiler (diminished ML)

 ##### Compiler in progress for my Honor's Thesis, Summer/Fall 2015
-Currently, the lexing and parsing, type checking, and evalution (to check parser) functions are written.
-Code generation with LLVM (using Stephen Diehl's nice tutorial <http://dev.stephendiehl.com/fun/WYAH.pdf> as a guide) is currently in progress.
+The project is in a semi-final state, where I have completed my thesis, but have much more to add/experiment with.
+The thesis covering the implementation of this Compiler is found in the file 'diML_Thesis.pdf.'
+This compiler uses Parsec for lexing, parsing, and AST generation.
+The two modules Typecheck.hs and TypeInfer.hs handle the typechecking (though TypeInfer.hs subsumes Typecheck.hs).
+Code generation targets LLVM IR using the llvm-general and llvm-general-pure libraries (Haskell bindings to call C++ LLVM functions) with the help of Stephen Diehl's tutorial <http://dev.stephendiehl.com/fun/WYAH.pdf>.

 #####Build Instructions: